bifrost/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 The code for making predictions on my final model is located in the 56th cell of the Ipython notebook.

-For image 1, 3, 4 and 5 the model is very sure about the prediction (probability > 0.94).
-It was relatively sure that image 2 is Road work (probability of 0.68) meanwhile very uncertain about image 6 was a Priority road (probability of 0.36).
-The last prediction was also wrong and indicate that more than grayscale information should be taken into account, because `Priority road` should be yellow in the center.
-Data augmentation might also have helped to improve the performance, because it predict a sign with a wrong shape.
+For image 1, 4, 5 and 6 the model is very sure about the prediction (probability > 0.96).
+It was relatively sure that image 2 is Road work (probability of 0.87) and image 3 is Speed limit (70km/h) (probability of 0.90).
+Data augmentation might  have helped to improve the performance, but all in all I find the results pretty good.

 ![alt text][image3]